Skip to main content

 Key capabilities:

-• Cloud execution — no local browser needed
+• Multi-provider cloud execution — Browserbase, Browser Use, or Firecrawl — no local browser needed

 • Session isolation — each task gets its own browser session